Karaage-Cluster/karaage/docs/programmer/plugins.rst

 .. py:attribute:: BasePlugin.module

    The python module for the Django app.
-This will be added to ``INSTALLED_APPS`` Django configuration.
+This will be added to the :setting:`django:INSTALLED_APPS` Django setting.

 .. py:attribute:: BasePlugin.django_apps

    A typle list of extra Django apps that are required for this plugin to work correctly.
+This will be added to the  :setting:`django:INSTALLED_APPS` setting.

 .. py:attribute:: BasePlugin.xmlrpc_methods

-   A tuple list of extra methods to add to the ``XMLRPC_METHODS`` setting.
+   A tuple list of extra methods to add to the :setting:`XMLRPC_METHODS` setting.

 .. py:attribute:: BasePlugin.settings